xoolive/pyclass/pages/exercices.md

    Then, write another program to check if two words are anagrams (the same letters in a different order).
    Find all the anagrams in a text file.

+9. For a given list of integers, find the longest sublist of sorted elements.